 Wali Zahid | IMC

-20 December 2019 alert: Justice Gulzar Ahmed becomes new chief justice as Justice Asif Khosa retires today.
+20 December 2019: Justice Gulzar Ahmed becomes new chief justice as Justice Asif Khosa retires today.
 Justice Gulzar will hold the CJP office for over 25 months till 2 February 2022.

 18 January 2019: Justice Asif Saeed Khan Khosa takes oath as Pakistan’s new chief justice today, as CJP Saqib Nisar retired on 16 January.